Judy Baauw

 Judy Baauw (born 12 February 1994) is a Dutch BMX rider.
-Her best achievement to date was a bronze medal at the 2018 UCI BMX World Championships.
+Her best achievements include winning a silver medal at the 2021 UCI BMX World Championships and bronze medals at the 2018 and 2025 UCI BMX World Championships.

+Career

 Baauw achieved her first podium place in the World Cup circuit in Papendal in April 2017.
-A year later in 2018 she had her most successful season to date.
-She was third in the World Cup final standings and third in the World Championship, behind the Dutch sisters Laura Smulders and Merel Smulders.
+A year later in 2018 she a successful season; placing third in the World Cup final standings, and third in the 2018 UCI BMX World Championships, behind the Dutch sisters laura and Merel Smulders.
 On 11 May 2019, Baauw recorded her first World Cup victory during the tournament at Papendal.